Metanome/brian2-simulation-webapp/README.md

 5. **Run Simulation**: After configuring the simulation, click the "Run Simulation" button to generate the plots and download data.
 6. **View and Download Results**: Once the simulation is complete, you can view the generated plots and download the data in CSV or JSON format.

+## Known Issues

+- **Synaptic Interactions Have No Visible Effect**: Enabling synaptic connections does not significantly affect spiking patterns.
+Could be due to low synaptic strength, randomness, or lack of synchronization between pre/post neurons.
+- **Current Injection Timing Bug**: Modifying `current_start` and `current_duration` often results in a flat line (no spiking), even when values seem valid.
+This mimics behavior as if no current is being applied at all — possibly due to an error in how the `TimedArray` is injected or indexed.
+- **Static Visualization**: The simulation plots are static images.
+No interactivity such as zooming, hovering, or live updates.
+- **No Live Plotting**: The app currently doesn't support real-time or dynamic plotting during the simulation.
+- **Performance Drop with Large Simulations**: Increasing neuron count or simulation time may lead to slower performance.

 ## Future Features

 - **Interactive Visualizations with Plotly**: Add interactive, dynamic plots for a more engaging user experience.